lianna-blanca/guitar-chord-finder/README.md

 * Not all lit frets get text when chord is selected, e.g.:
   * C#, D#, F#, Bb, Db, Fb
+  * (is this a problem?)

 * Fretboard click lights up fret space but does not add text
   * Exceptions: when chord (e.g. Baug) is already selected.
 Does not apply to all chords, pattern to be investigated

-* If tone is clicked without a chord, it defaults to C, which is fine but unclear.
+* If tone is clicked without a chord, it defaults to C, which is fine but unclear; could update defaults
+  * could add button light-ups to make it clear.
+There is also already the "Selected Chord" text

 * Fret text does not show double sharps or flats, e.g.:
   * Baug: F## text is G